Best Panasonic TVs 2024: OLED, HDR, 4K, budget, premium

 Not as app-packed as some rivals

-Panasonic's flagship OLED TV brings MLA tech (also used by LG's G3) to up the brightness.
+Panasonic's current flagship is about to be replaced by the newer Z95A.
+But until then, if you want a premium top end Panasonic TV, then the MZ2000 is the one to get.
+It features a first generation MLA panel, the same used by LG's G3 which based on our testing offers significantly better max brightness levels than the other sets on this list.
 But that's not the only trick up its sleeve – its built-in sound system has the same speaker bar as the MZ1500, but with added side-firing and up-firing drivers.

 The excellent Filmmaker Mode can adjust to your room's ambient lighting conditions, not only for brightness but colour temperature, too.
-The MZ2000 is one of the few TVs to play nice with every current format of HDR, but it is missing some apps like Now and Discovery+ (which is home to TNT Sports).
+The MZ2000 is one of the few TVs to play nice with every current format of HDR, but it is missing some apps like Now and Discovery+ (which is home to TNT Sports and the UEFA Champions League).
 Gamers are well served by True Game Mode, 4K/120HzVRR (Freesync, G-Sync and ‘standard’) and ALLM.
 But it's not all good news: the Dolby Vision game mode tops out at 60Hz rather than the full 120Hz, and you only get two HDMI 2.1 ports to the LG C3's four.

 The picture is noticeably brighter and more impactful than the non-MLA MZ1500, and it digs up plenty of detail.
 Colours are subtle and nuanced, with plenty of room for manoeuvre between the inky blacks and stark whites.
 Motion is also excellent.